-To decontaminate compatible N95 respirators in a STERRAD 100S Short Cycle, STERRAD NX Standard Cycle, or STERRAD 100NX Express Cycle:
+To decontaminate compatible N95 respirators in a STERRAD 100S Cycle, STERRAD NX Standard Cycle, or STERRAD 100NX Express Cycle:

-- 1. Place individually pouched compatible N95 respirators in a STERRAD Sterilizer; each cycle can process groups of respirators up to the weight and loading limits identified for the specific cycle in the relevant STERRAD Sterilizer User's Guide. - 2.
-A specific orientation of the mask in the Tyvek pouch or pouches in the sterilizer is not required. - 3.
+- 1. Place individually pouched compatible N95 respirators in a STERRAD Sterilizer; each cycle can decontaminate 10 pouches per sterilizer load. - 2.
+A specific orientation of the mask in the sterilization pouch or pouches in the sterilizer is not required. - 3.
 Pouches should not overlap or cover other pouches. - 4.
 A Type 1 indicator for vaporized hydrogen peroxide (for example, a chemical indicator or chemical indicator tape) may be used to monitor the cycle.
 The indicators may be placed on the pouch, inside a pouch or within the chamber to provide an indicator that sterilant has been delivered.
 One indicator per cycle is recommended. - 5.
-Follow STERRAD Sterilizer User's Guide instructions on how to initiate a cycle and verify successful cycle completion. - 6.
-Upon completion of the cycle, the compatible N95 respirators should be aerated in an opened pouch for 1 hour after which they are ready for use. - 7.
-Compatible N95 Respirators may be processed a maximum of 2 times.
+Follow STERRAD Sterilizer User's Guide instructions on how to initiate a cycle and verify successful cycle completion.